 - Road to Recovery: Service by the American Cancer Society that helps patients with transport to and from treatments when unable to find a ride.

 Finding affordable long-term lodging while patients undergo treatment can be extremely stressful.
 Patients and their loved ones shouldn’t have to be separated during treatment because of cost.
 Luckily, there are various lodging options for patients and their families based on their individual needs.

 Many hospitals and cancer clinics offer their own solutions to traveling families, whether it’s a partnership with neighboring hotels for a reduced rate or their own hospitality housing.
 Requirements and available accommodations will vary, so be sure to discuss your options with a hospital social worker.
 Patients may also seek assistance from outside organizations that offer their own free or reduced lodging options.

-HHN offers free or reduced lodging for patients and their families at nearly 200 member facilities, whether they be small houses or hotel-like settings.
+- Healthcare Hospitality Network: Offers free or reduced lodging for patients and their families at nearly 200 member facilities in small houses or hotel-like settings.
 Hospitality houses provide private rooms as well as common areas to create a sense of support and community.

-Joe’s House is a nonprofit resource helping patients and their families find reduced lodging during medical treatment.
+- Joe’s House: Non-profit resource helping patients and their families find reduced lodging during medical treatment.
 Patients can search their partner network based on rate or proximity to their medical facility.

 More Options for Mesothelioma Patients

 In addition to these organizations that offer financial assistance, mesothelioma patients may be eligible for other kinds of compensation.
 Asbestos victims may be able to receive compensation through lawsuits, asbestos bankruptcy trust funds, or veterans benefits depending on their individual case.

 Get a free case evaluation to learn more about your rights and what options may be available for you.